fsfe/reuse-docs/spec.md

 file's Copyright and Licensing Information.

-If a file is not a plain text file or does not permit the inclusion of comments, the comment header that declares the file's copyright and licensing information SHOULD be in an adjacent file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
+If a file is not a plain text file or does not permit the inclusion of comments, the comment header that declares the file's Copyright and Licensing Information SHOULD be in an adjacent file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).